 Symptoms can range from mild to severe (life-threatening).

 The Chikungunya disease is transmitted in the same way as dengue fever to humans by the virus- carrying Aedes mosquitoes.

-Natural ways to treat these diseases are with plants that increase the dwindling platelet count of the blood (Thrombocytopenia), without notable effects in red blood cell and white blood cell counts.
+Natural ways to treat these diseases are with dietary herbal supplements (medicinal tea or herbal tincture) of plants that increase the dwindling platelet count of the blood (Thrombocytopenia), without notable effects in red blood cell and white blood cell counts.

 Tincture & infusion